-AWARNING Failure to properly support and secure the trailer during installation of landing gear could create a crush hazard which, if not avoided, could result in death or serious injury.
+Failure to properly support and secure the trailer during installation of landing gear could create a crush hazard which. if not avoided, could result in death or serious injury.

-- DO NOT walk/crawl underneath a trailer during coupling/uncoupling or while it is supported by the landing gear/kingpin stand. - If possible, unload the trailer before performing any maintenance or service procedures.
+- DO NOT walk/crawl underneath a trailer during coupling/uncoupling. - If possible, unload the trailer before performing any maintenance or service procedures.